NethermindEth/nethermind/docs/source/configuration.rst

    default value: "logs/rpc.log_1.txt"

  RpcRecorderEnabled
-   Defines whether the JSON RPC diagnostic recording is enabled on node startup default value: false
+   Defines whether the JSON RPC diagnostic recording is enabled on node startup.
+Do not enable unless you are a DEV diagnosing issues with JSON RPC. default value: false

 KeyStoreConfig